 - Be personable, but not too personable

-A successful LinkedIn profile will not only highlight your professional experience.
-It will also give employers a glimpse into who you are as a person.
+A successful LinkedIn profile will not only highlight your professional experience, it will also give employers a glimpse into who you are as a person.
 No one wants to hire a face – unless you’re a model – and that means you need to inject some personality into your profile.
 There’s nothing wrong with letting an employer know that you’re an avid sports fan who loves to play golf and fish on weekends.
 At the end of the day, employers want to hire people they can relate to, not robots who clock in, clock out, collect their paychecks and go home.

 3.)
 Create a Resume that Stands Out

-In a recent article published by the Wall Street Journal titled “Résumés Are Starting to Look Like Instagram—and Sometimes Even Tinder,” we are provided with compelling evidence that the old days of printed black ink on white paper are all but gone.
+The old days of printed black ink on white paper are all but gone.
 Today’s resume demands a little panache, if you will, or at least a little flare that will help you “pop” off the page.
 Here are some tips on how to accomplish that.

 First, check out Canva.
 It’s a cloud-based graphic design program that’s so easy to use that you may soon quit your current job to become a graphic designer.
 I’m not kidding.
-The best part about Canva for job seekers is that it’s a FREE platform with dozens of pre-populated resume templates that allow you to create an amazing looking CV in a lot less time than you might think.
+The best part about Canva for job seekers is that it’s a FREE platform with hundreds of pre-populated resume templates that allow you to create an amazing looking CV in a lot less time than you might think.

 Second, when is the last time you really dove into Microsoft Word?
 All modern versions of Word have resume template options for you to choose from, so if Canva intimidates you a little bit, open up a new document, select a unique resume template in the back-end and get work.